SandstromPL/dApp-BlockBase/README.md

 ## ✨ Credits

-Developed during the **Blockchain Development Program by IIT Guwahati Club**.
+Developed during the **Blockchain Development Program by Finance and Economics Club , IIT Guwahati**.
 All base code was provided as part of the program.

 ---